Mottie/Darker-Medium/.github/ISSUE_TEMPLATE.md

 that the problem wasn't recently addressed.

-To report an issue, please help identify the cause by providing these details (You'll find more information in the main README under "Reporting a problem"):
+To report an issue, please help identify the cause by providing these details (You'll find more information in the main README under "Reporting problems"):
 -->

 * **Browser**: